 4. If any vulnerabilities exist or any sensitive data (including personally identifiable information, financial information, proprietary information of any party, or trade secrets) is discovered, you must stop testing, notify us immediately, and do not disclose this data to anyone else.
 (Added October 4, 24)

-Article 3 (To be reported)
+Article 3 (Scope)

 - NAC Products: Genian NAC V4.* or above